maminian/codee_ebola/README.md

 ![A graph illustrating Ebola cases in 2014 by country](cases_bycountry.png)

-# Supplementary materials associated with a lesson plan for a math epidemiology project
+# Supplementary materials for a lesson plan for a math epidemiology project

 This repository contains the following:
 * `country_timeseries.json` -- a JSON file containing case and death data by country during the 2014 Ebola epidemic.
 This data is copied from https://github.com/cmrivers/ebola/tree/master/data_products